tonyhasson/tonyhasson.github.io/README.md

 next steps:

+.0. first things first - think how to "make it ready" for delivery.
+    * design wise
+    * content wise - write about the paid content

 .1. make the other HIT pages like the oop page
 .2. add more free content already available
 .3. add info about the paid content available , make it appealing